myflyingbox/prestashop-lce/README.md

 ### Install from package

-Not yet supported.
+Not yet available.
 Contact us at info@lce.io if you cannot install from source and want a package.

 ## Configuration